 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please "contact us" to request a format other than those available.

-In 2004, Statistics Canada conducted the victimization cycle of the GSS for the fourth time.
-Previous cycles were conducted in 1988, 1993 and 1999.
-The objectives of the survey are to provide estimates of the extent to which people experience incidences of eight offence types (assault, sexual assault, robbery, theft of personal property, break and enter, motor vehicle theft, theft of household property and vandalism); to examine risk factors associated with victimization; to examine rates of reporting victimization to police; and to measure fear of crime and public perceptions of crime and the criminal justice system.
+In 2004, Statistics Canada conducted the fourth victimization cycle of the General Social Survey (GSS).
+The previous cycles had been conducted in 1988, 1993 and 1999.
+The survey is designed to produce estimates of the extent to which persons are the victims of eight types of offences (assault, sexual assault, robbery, theft of personal property, breaking and entering, motor vehicle theft, theft of household property and vandalism); to examine the risk factors associated with victimization; to examine the rates of reporting to the police; and to evaluate the fear of crime and public perceptions of crime and the criminal justice system.

-The data that appear in this profile are based on estimates from a sample of the Canadian population and are therefore subject to sampling error.
-Sampling error refers to the difference between an estimate derived from the sample and the one that would have been obtained from collecting data from every person in the population.
+The data that are used in this profile are based on estimates drawn from a sample of the Canadian population, and they are therefore subject to sampling error.
+The difference between the estimate obtained from a sample and the estimate based on the total population is sampling error.

-This profile uses the coefficient of variation (CV) as a measure of the sampling error.
-Any estimate that has a high CV (over 33.3%) has not been published because the estimate is too unreliable.
-An estimate that has a CV between 16.6 and 33.3 should be used with caution.
-The symbol 'E' is used to identify these estimates.
+This profile uses the coefficient of variation (CV) to measure sampling error.
+Any estimate with a high CV (more than 33.3%) was not published because it was too unreliable.

-When comparing estimates for significant differences, we test the hypothesis that the difference between two estimates is zero.
-We construct a 95% confidence interval around this difference and if this interval contains zero, then we conclude that the difference is not significant.
-If, however, this confidence interval does not contain zero, then we conclude that there is a significant difference between the two estimates.
+When we compare estimates to detect significant differences, we test the hypothesis that the difference between two estimates is zero.
+We construct a 95% confidence interval around this difference, and if the interval contains zero, we conclude that the difference is not significant.
+However, if the confidence interval does not contain zero, we conclude that there is a significant difference between the two estimates.

-In addition, non-sampling errors may have also been introduced.
-Types of non-sampling errors may include the refusal by a respondent to report, a respondent's inability to remember or report events accurately, or errors in coding and processing of the data.
-In addition, individuals who could not speak English or French well enough to complete the survey were not included.
-For these reasons, the victimization data should be used with caution.
+Additionally, non-sampling errors may also have been introduced.
+Non-sampling errors may include a respondent's refusal to report, a respondent's inability to remember or report events accurately, or errors in the coding or processing of the data.
+Also, people who could not speak English or French well enough to take part in the survey were not included.
+For these reasons, the data on victimization should be used with caution.